ncsa/Delta_doc/docs/source/file_mgmt/index.rst

    | **IME and metadata**

-   IME performance for directory/metadata operations is slower than /scratch (it is not the place to extract or copy millions of files).
+   | IME performance for directory/metadata operations is slower than /scratch (it is not the place to extract or copy millions of files).
    Do those operations (rsync, tar, etc) in /scratch.

-To get additional performance from the IME software features without changing IO routines, use the posix2ime library (LD_PRELOAD'd), to intercept standard Posix IO calls with IME API calls.
+To get additional performance from the IME software features without changing i/o routines, use the posix2ime library (LD_PRELOAD'd), to intercept standard POSIX i/o calls with IME API calls.
-We have included a module *posix2ime* that does this for you (read more about posix2ime below).
+These is an included module, *posix2ime*, that does this for you (see more about posix2ime at :ref:`posix2', below).

 | **shared namespace: /ime , /scratch**
-The /scratch and /ime file systems share the same name space.
+| The /scratch and /ime file systems share the same name space.
 The **rm** command will delete files on both file systems.

 You can purge the contents of files from the cache, but not the presence of the file.
-Please see :ref:`purge` below.
+Please see :ref:`purge`, below.

 There are some important caveats when using the /ime file system for something other than a **read-cache**.
 See section 2.2 Data Consistency Model in the :download:`developer guide document </docs/source/aux_pages/images/Delt_IME/IME1.4DeveloperGuide.pdf>`.

-   Users must maintain close-to-open consistency when multiple clients access the same files.
+   *Users must maintain close-to-open consistency when multiple clients access the same files.
 This requirement guarantees that any other client will see the latest changes made by one client as soon as the client opens the file.
    A client must synchronize all file data and metadata changes when it closes a file and unconditionally retrieve a file’s attributes when it opens a file, ignoring any information it may have cached about the file.
-IME implements an enhanced close-to-open consistency model, allowing IME to be lock free.
+IME implements an enhanced close-to-open consistency model, allowing IME to be lock free.*

 IME Commands
 ~~~~~~~~~~~~~